pennlabs/platform/README.md

 2. Run server using `python manage.py runserver`.

 ## Documentation
 Routes are defined in `/pennlabs/urls.py` and subsequent app folders in the form of `*/urls.py`.
-Account/authorization related scripts are located in `accounts/` and Penn Labs related routes are located in `org/`.
+Account/authorization related scripts are located in `accounts/` and Penn Labs related scripts are located in `org/`.

+Documentation about individual endpoints is available through the `documentation/` route when the Django app is running.

 ## Current Maintainers
 - [Arun Kirubarajan](https://github.com/kirubarajan)